shoutem/cli/README.md

 This can also be used for testing before release, unlike the other two methods.

-**Once a release is ready, make sure to turn the preinstall script back into a prepare script as users may not have babel-cli installed**
+**NOTE:** Once a release is ready, make sure to turn the preinstall script back into a prepare script as users may not have babel-cli installed.